zijun-liu/Hackerrank-Python-practice/README.md

 # Hackerrank-Python-practice

-This repo records my solution to the Hackerank Python challenges.
+This repo records my solutions to the Hackerank Python challenges.